 This course consists of 3 modules taught by ACVAA or AVTAA instructors utilizing in-person, laboratory/workshop and online webinar based learning.
 Successful completion of all 3 modules will count as all 40 hours of CE needed for the application.
-If individual modules are completed then the individual lectures will be tallied based on the type of CE presented (e.g. local meeting attended in person or online webinar) and will follow the same requirements outlined in the application instructions.
+If individual modules are completed then the individual lectures will be tallied to determine total CE hours.
 CE lectures, labs and webinars should be recorded in the same manner that is outlined above for the small animal course.